jordimas/gnome-shell-extension-arcmenu/README.md

 Please refer to the Arc menu [Wiki Guide](https://gitlab.com/LinxGem33/Arc-Menu/wikis/Introduction)

-**Click on the link to: View the [ArcMenu User Manual](https://gitlab.com/LinxGem33/Neon/-/raw/master/arc-menu-manual/arcmenu-user-manual.pdf) Online from the wiki page.**
+**Click on the link to: View the [ArcMenu User Manual](https://gitlab.com/LinxGem33/Neon/-/raw/master/arc-menu-manual/arcmenu-user-manual.pdf) Online.**

 - **To Download the ArcMenu user manual: Please click on the PDF Icon below.**